ogghead/ds-hw/wrangling/README.md

 will give you examples of how the functions you need to implement are supposed to work.

+As with all our homeworks, we will distribute the code via git.
+You are strongly encouraged to clone the repository so that if there are changes in the assignment (e.g., to fix an error), you can quickly merge your modified code using git.
+If you find an error, Pull requests are quite welcome!
+Another advantage of cloning this repository is that you'll also be able to very quickly download subsequent homeworks by pulling from this upstream repository.

 District Margins (15 points)
 ----------------------------